GUIDE

 While planning and strategizing your app monetization is paramount, monitoring and measuring its success is equally important.
 The ability to make quick decisions around what is working well and what’s not working so well allows real-time optimization and sustained growth.

-Working with an advanced mobile measurement partner (MMP) offers you clear visibility of the data around your monetization efforts, allowing you to make the strongest gains both in terms of revenue and user satisfaction.
+Working with a mobile measurement partner (MMP) offers you clear visibility of the data around your monetization efforts, allowing you to make the strongest gains both in terms of revenue and user satisfaction.

 Partner with Adjust to make app monetization work for you

-Adjust’s RevWorks solution centralizes all of your revenue sources, giving you the real picture of your return on investment (ROI) and LTV, and empowering your monetization strategy.
+Adjust’s RevWorks, part of our ROI Measurement solution, centralizes all of your revenue sources, giving you the real picture of your return on investment (ROI) and LTV, and empowering your monetization strategy.

 • Measure your granular ad revenue: Analyze and optimize user/impression-level data from mediation platforms, connecting this data to attribution sources to optimize your user acquisition (UA) strategy.